Doll Name Roxy

 • Mexican Roxy's guitar is much darker than both of these.

-• It looks like it's based on the Gibson Explorer guitar.
+• It looks like it's based on the Ibanez Destroyer II guitar.

 hairpick; My first edition Roxy came with the one on top, second the slightly darker one below.